Ansire/sketch2normal/README.md

 tensorboard --logdir=./
 ```

-- Data: Traing and testing data can be downloaded [here](http://sweb.cityu.edu.hk/hongbofu/data/datasets.tar.gz).
+- Data: Training and testing data can be downloaded [here](http://sweb.cityu.edu.hk/hongbofu/data/datasets.tar.gz).
 After extracting the compressed file, put the folder (datasets) in the project directory (the same directory where the main file locates in).

 ## Acknowledgement
 This code is based on the implementation of pix2pix from [pix2pix-tensorflow](https://github.com/yenchenlin/pix2pix-tensorflow).
 Thanks for the great work!